mohithkovela/assignment2019/README.md

 - Make sure code is readable and maintainable

 ## How to do this assignment
-- Checkout this repository
+- Create a branch with your emailid
 - Add your code
-- Upload the code to a private repository in your own github account
-- Share your private repository with us when done.
+- Notify us when you are done